24900896/Norm-of-a-matrix/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:

+Step 1:
+Import the required library (numpy) for matrix operations.

+Step 2:
-	1. Get the input matrix using np.array()
+Input the matrix using the np.array() function with eval(input()).

-    2. Find the 2-norm of the matrix using np.linalg.norm()
+Step 3:
-	3. Print the norm of the matrix in two decimal places.
+Use the np.linalg.norm() function to calculate the norm of the matrix:
+For 1-norm, pass ord=1 as the argument (or directly use np.linalg.norm(matrix, 1)).
+For 2-norm, pass ord=2 (or directly use np.linalg.norm(matrix, 2)).
+For infinity norm, calculate the maximum row sum using np.max(np.sum(np.abs(matrix), axis=1)).

+Step 4:
+Format the result to two decimal places using "{:.2f}".format() or f-string.

+Step 5:
+Print the result.
 ## Program: